How to Eat A Balanced Diet When Your Budget Sucks

 Eating healthy is easier than you think

-I get it!
-I also used to think that “healthy and balanced” meant “fancy stuff” that were often overpriced.
+Don’t let social media fool you into think that “healthy” just means “fancy” foods that are often overpriced.
 Eating that way can be extremely difficult and overwhelming for a lot of people.
-It is also expensive and more often than not, you realize you can’t keep up.
+It is also expensive, so the average earner can’t keep up.
 We all love times of bonanza, but economic crisis and personal finance struggles can happen to anyone, and during such times, you don’t have to trade your health.

 Before I start I want to note that I understand “eating healthy” has such a broad meaning.
 For you it can mean eating paleo, or keto, or going vegan; but for the matters of this post, and in general terms, when I refer to “eating healthy” I mean “natural, less or non-processed food”.
-Whatever that you cook yourself that is made with natural ingredients (aka: not boxed ingredients) and that doesn’t involve deep frying or massive amounts of butter can easily falls within this category.
+Whatever that you cook yourself that is made with natural ingredients (aka: not boxed ingredients) and doesn’t involve massive amounts of fat can easily falls within this category.

 It doesn’t matter if you do paleo, keto, vegan or something else, as long as you eat as natural as possible, and take into account your own dietary requirements, you are all set (my condolences to those yummy Paleo cookies out there labeled as healthy and all).